 Still need some help?

-If you've got any other questions, email us at sales@riverside.org.uk or check out our website at www.riverside.org.uk/sales
+If you've got any other questions, email us at sales@riverside.org.uk or check out our website at www.riversidehomeownership.org.uk

-If you haven't got access to the internet, give us a call on 0345 155 9125 and we can give you details of how to contact organisations by telephone.
+If you haven't got access to the internet, give us a call and we can give you details of how to contact organisations by telephone.